sksamuel/aedile/README.md

 ## Specify Dispatchers

 By default, Aedile will use `Dispatchers.IO` for executing the compute functions.
-You can specify your own dispatcher by using `withDispatcher` when configuring the builder.
+You can specify your own dispatcher by specifying when configuring the builder.

 ```kotlin
 val cacheDispatcher = Executors.newSingleThreadExecutor().asCoroutineDispatcher()